 ExpansionRoom: A ten-element array of unsigned 32-bit integers.
-This member has a function similar to that of dummy fields, as described in section 1.3.8.1.2.
+This member has a function similar to that of dummy fields, as defined in section 1.3.8.1.2.
 Each element of the array MUST be zero when sent and MUST be ignored on receipt.

-2.2.1.4.13 NETLOGON_VALIDATION_SAM_INFO4
+2.2.1.4.13 (Updated Section) NETLOGON_VALIDATION_SAM_INFO4